"One must still have chaos in oneself to be able to give birth to a dancing star."

-With version 7.0 of the CAOS PSE, the scientific packages compatible with it and currently distributed are the Software Package CAOS (the original adaptive optics package), version 7.0 too, and the Software Package AIRY (an image-reconstruction-oriented package - AIRY stands for Astronomical Image Restoration with interferometrY), version 7.0 as well.
+With version 7.0 of the CAOS PSE, the scientific packages compatible with it and currently distributed are the Software Package CAOS (the original adaptive optics package), version 7.0 too, and the Software Package AIRY (an image-reconstruction-oriented package - AIRY stands for Astronomical Image Restoration with interferometrY), now version 7.1.

 Previously developed packages are either integrated within them or are no more developed.
 For instance, the modules of the Software Package MAOS (for multiple-reference and/or multiconjugate AO systems modelling) were included within the new version of the Software Package CAOS, the modules of the Software Package PAOLAC (a simple CAOS interface for the analytic IDL code PAOLA developped by Laurent Jolissaint - PAOLAC stands for PAOLA within Caos) will be part of a forthcoming version of the Software Package CAOS, and the Software Package SPHERE (especially developped for the VLT planet finder SPHERE) is no more developed.

 From this web-page (still awful but hopefully useful) you will be able to download the last distributed version of the CAOS PSE 7.0, as well as the Software Package CAOS 7.0 and the Software Package AIRY 7.1.